Using LVM to make a live copy of a BackupPC pool

 mkdir /etc/backuppc/backup/

-On the primary, before copying the snapshot:
+On the primary, after copying the snapshot:

 rsync -av --delete /etc/backuppc/ root@192.168.0.2:/etc/backuppc/backup/